|

 fire, one can cause the fire to increase in strength by fanning it.

-The same with the Holy Spirit.
+The same is true with the Holy Spirit.

 When we become a true Christian, we receive God’s Spirit, but